awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DisableApiTermination`  <a name="cfn-ec2-instance-disableapitermination"></a>
 If you set this parameter to `true`, you can't terminate the instance using the Amazon EC2 console, CLI, or API; otherwise, you can\.
-To change this attribute to `false` after launch, use \.
+To change this attribute to `false` after launch, use ModifyInstanceAttribute\.
 Alternatively, if you set `InstanceInitiatedShutdownBehavior` to `terminate`, you can terminate the instance by running the shutdown command from the instance\.
 Default: `false`
 *Required*: No
 *Type*: Boolean